realmar/irc-pasty/README.md

 Pasty is a beautiful looking next generation pastebot.

 It sports following features:
+  - Post can be treaded as
+    - markdown
+    - plain code
-  - posts are treated as markdown text
+    - plain text
   - autosave
   - chronological posts
   - view all posts (sorted chronologically)